MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 2. Define the filters on shipments as necessary.
 For example, you can update a shipment posted on a specific date.
 3. Choose **OK**.

-The order in Shopify will be marked as fulfilled.
+The order in Shopify is marked as fulfilled.
 The customer automatically receives a shipment notice email or text message (SMS).
 If a shipping agent and a tracking code are specified on the shipment, the tracking information is included in the email.

 Alternatively, use the **Sync Shipments** action in the Shopify Sales Orders or Shopify Shop pages.